About the naturalist

 Ethics in practice

-• No baiting, call playback, handling, or forced proximity.
+No baiting, call playback, handling or forced proximity.
+I prefer the slower image that keeps the animal's choice intact.

 Mukundara context